pivotal/cf-onboarding/FACILITATING.md

 * Learn to be comfortable with the idea of breaking something.
 If you're afraid to break your environment, you'll have a harder time learning and exploring.
 * This is your week.
 Pursue the topics that interest you.
 * How will you apply what you've learned this week to the future?
+* Use Todd Sedano's [pairing cards](http://sedano.org/toddsedano/2017/10/23/considerate-pair-programming.html) to prompt a different pairing skill each day.